R2Northstar/ModdingDocs/docs/source/reference/respawn/topology.rst

 .. code-block:: javascript

+	// REMEMBER TO DESTROY ALL TOPOS, RUIS AND PROPS YOU CREATE WHEN YOU NO LONGER NEED THEM
 	// ripped from respawn
 	var function Worldspace_CreateRUITopology( vector org, vector ang, float width, float height ) {